juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 The JSON functionalty described here is all available in the `ImpossibleOdds.Json` namespace.

 The JSON data format is a commonly used data format to represent and save data, as well as to exchange data between client and server systems.
-As such, there exist a lot of tools already that allow you to process your data to/from JSON, including a built-in Unity one.
+As such, there exist a lot of tools already that allow you to process your data to and from JSON, including a built-in Unity one.
 However, this last one processes your data based in the same way as it processes your scripts for using with the inspector.
 This, of course, implies it operates with the same limitations.

 This tool aims to provide simplicity along with extra control when necessary.
 Some of the things you can expect to do with this take on JSON: